ryan87ly/nytalk/README.md

 ```
 firebase login
 ```
+Watch out your browser, you will be directed to a site and asked for credentials to login to firebase.

 ### Deploy
-Open command line in the project root folder(where firebase.json is located)
+Open command line in the project root folder (where firebase.json is located)
 ```
 firebase deploy
 ```